oriolnunez/rubot_mecanum_ws/Documentation/1_rubot_model&control1.md

     </plugin>
   </gazebo>
   ```
+In this gazebo plugin, the kinematics of the robot configuration is defined:
+- Forward kinematics: obtaining the robot POSE (odometry) with the robot wheel speeds information
+- Inverse kinematics: obtaining the robot wheels speds to reach specific robot POSE (odometry)

 We use a specific "display.launch" launch file where we specify the robot model we want to open in rviz with a configuration specified in "urdf.rviz":
 ```xml